Skip to main content

 2. Change the working directory to where you want to store the application — namely, source code and database.

-3. Create the data directory, to store the application database (mainly the blockchain).
+3. Create the directory data, to store the application database (mainly the blockchain).

 4. Download the latest release of Hathor core: